 Drinking a glass of wine or a cocktail after work with friends is socially acceptable if it happens once in a while.
 However, for those who drink too much on one occasion or over a long time will feel its effects on their bodies and health.
-Many people often believe that alcohol addiction is passed down through genetics or is hereditary if their parents or grandparents had a history of alcohol abuse.
-Individuals who believe they, or a loved one, are drinking too much should seek out alcoholism treatment.
+Many people believe that alcohol addiction is passed down through genetics or is a learned behavior if their parents or grandparents had a history of alcohol abuse.
+Regardless of the reasons for their drinking, individuals who believe they, or a loved one, are drinking too much should seek alcoholism treatment.

 Alcohol addiction affects a person’s physical, emotional health, and well-being by deteriorating the body over time.
-The Best Drug Rehabilitation Center offers alcoholism treatment to experiencing the physical toll that alcohol can have on the body.
+Best Drug Rehabilitation offers alcoholism treatment to anyone experiencing the physical toll that alcohol can have on the body.

-Individuals who discover and admit they have an alcohol addiction need to take action to get a handle on their addiction.
+Individuals who discover and admit they have an alcohol addiction need to take action to gain control of their problem.
 Loved ones who recognize warning signs of addiction to alcohol should intervene.
-Choosing to enter an alcohol addiction treatment program at Best Drug Rehabilitation may help alcohol addicts overcome their addiction and to live a healthier, fuller life without drinking.
+Choosing to enter an alcohol addiction treatment program at Best Drug Rehabilitation can help alcohol addicts overcome their addiction and live a healthier, fuller life without drinking.
 The longer a person consumes excessive amounts of alcohol, the more harm they are doing to their body and mind.
 The results may lead to permanent physical or emotional damage.
 Rehabilitation can help, and it can provide long-lasting effects.

 Physical Effects of Alcohol Addiction